GOP opens another investigation of Afghanistan withdrawal

 In a statement, the State Department said that while it does not comment on congressional correspondence, the agency is committed to working with congressional committees.

 McCaul’s letter outlined a request for all communications around the lead-up to pulling U.S. troops out of Afghanistan.
-He also made it clear in his outreach that his committee, which has jurisdiction over the matter, plans to also investigate the after-effects of the withdrawal, including on the hundreds of thousands of Afghan allies left behind.
+He also made it clear that his committee, which has jurisdiction over the matter, also plans to investigate the after-effects of the withdrawal, including on the hundreds of thousands of Afghan allies left behind.

 The Trump administration agreed late in its term to withdraw U.S. forces from Afghanistan in May 2021, with the former president saying in 2020, “Now it’s time for somebody else to do that work.”
 But Republicans are intent on reminding Americans that it was Biden who was in charge when the Taliban took over.